 In 2010, eighteen organizations became participants in the WSCC – with nearly 300 people attending the screening of the movie Iron Jawed Angels at the Barbara Lee Family Foundation Theater in the Institute for Contemporary Art.
 The movie stars Hillary Swank and Angelica Houston and tells the unforgettable, true story of women risking their lives to achieve the vote.
 The WSCC continued with yearly Anniversary celebrations, at the Swan Boats on Women’s Equality Day (August 26) and with a full house at the screening of the movie Suffragette in October 2015.

-In 2016, the WSCC changed its name to the Women’s Suffrage Celebration Coalition of Massachusetts, to reflect the participation of more than 65 partner organizations, with many more organizations expected to join in the years leading up to the centennial celebration in 2020.
+In 2016, the WSCC changed its name to the Women’s Suffrage Celebration Coalition of Massachusetts, to reflect the participation of dozens of organizations, with many more organizations expected to join leading up to the centennial celebration in 2020.